hpcc-systems/HPCC-Platform/helm/examples/tracing/README.md

       - sslCredentialsCACertPath - Path to .pem file to be used for SSL encryption.
       - timeOutSeconds - (default 10secs) Timeout for grpc deadline
   - batch:
-    - enabled - If true, trace data is processed in a batch, if false when it is available (simple)
+    - enabled - If true, trace data is processed in a batch, if false, trace data is processed immediately

 ### Sample configuration
 Below is a sample helm values block directing the HPCC tracing framework to process span information serially, and export the data over OTLP/HTTP protocol to localhost:4318 and output export debug information to console: